My Extended Death

 Sie slipped something into ser mouth.

-I groaned, heartbroken, my confident sacrifice rendered worthless.
+I groaned, heartbroken, my sacrifice rendered worthless.

 Kelile grabbed me sideways on and stuck ser darts roughly through my flank.
 “Promise!” sie yelled.
 “You must live.”